kizunanocoin/docs/docs/running-a-node/voting-as-a-representative.md

 As you continue maintaining your representative there are great community resources available for support:

-* Ask questions in the [Node and Representative Management](https://forum.nano.org/c/node-and-rep/8) category of the Nano Forum
+* Ask questions in the [Node and Representative Management](https://forum.nano.org/c/node-and-rep/8) category of the KIZUNANO COIN Forum
-* Connect on the [Nano Discord server](https://chat.nano.org) for discussion around node maintenance
+* Connect on the [KIZUNANO COIN Discord server](https://chat.kizunanocoin.com) for discussion around node maintenance
 * Join our [Technical Updates Mailing List](http://eepurl.com/gZucL1) to stay updated on releases, network upgrade details and more